Forward Party of Utah

+The Forward Party of Utah, formerly the United Utah Party (UUP), is a centrist political party in the U.S. state of Utah.
+Founded in 2017, the party identifies itself as politically moderate.
+The party's current name is the result of an April 2025 merger between the UUP and the Utah state branch of the Forward Party (FWD).

 History

 Background and formation

 Prior to the formation of the United Utah Party, Brigham Young University (BYU) political science professor Richard Davis had considered forming a political party for years.
 According to Davis, he found people were open to an alternative political party during the 2016 U.S. presidential election.
 He announced the formation of the party on May 22, 2017.
 Davis became a chairperson for the party.
 Jim Bennett, the son of former U.S. Senator Bob Bennett, was the party's executive director until he stepped down to run as the UUP's candidate in a special congressional election to replace Jason Chaffetz.

-Nils Bergeson, a former U.S. foreign service officer, became the party's second executive director in 2018.
+Nils Bergeson, a former U.S. foreign service officer, was the party's second executive director in 2018.